light2adrifter/ix-eats/README.md

 # Orlando Munchies
 ## Purpose
-App which allows the user to search for restaurants in the Orlando area
+The purpose of this application is to help consumers in the Orlando, Florida area select certain types of food based off their preference.
+For example, if someone is interested pizza, then the app will populate with pizza options within Orlando.

 ## Contents
 1. [Features](#features)